lucas-nelson/students-education-api/README.md

 Having said that, it feels nice to have an opinionated specification covering the basic structure of the JSON messages.
 [Bike sheds indeed](https://en.wikipedia.org/wiki/Law_of_triviality)!

+##### After doing Part 2

+I was a bit harsh.
+The `active-model-serializers` gem that implements the json-api spec is good.
+It lacks documentation in few areas that makes it harder to work with than ideal.
+Once you work out the _right way_ to do something, the solution drops out neatly.